Lewsey-Lab/lims-rnaseq/README.md

 ### Genome index files

-Genome indexes have been coded to be stored in a more permanent place in the original project folder in `.nextflow/assets/SpikyClip/data/genomes/<genome_name>` in the user directory.
-This allows you to use the same stored indexes without re-running the indexes, even in another project directory. **NOTE: You still need the same `<genome_fasta_or_fna>.fna` in your project `data/genomes/<genome_name>` folder as this is how nextflow links the input to the correct indexes** (I'm working on a solution that only relies on a `--genome <genome_name>` argument)
+Genome indexes have been coded to be stored in a more permanent place in `~/genomes/<genome_name>/index` in the user directory.
+This allows you to use the same stored indexes without re-running the indexes, even in another project directory.

 ### Processes